Snger/reading-notes/tools/git.md

 5. Force-push the amended commits.

 ## Change the author and committer name and e-mail of multiple commits in Git
+1. git commit --amend --reset-author --no-edit

+> git config --global user.name "Your Name"
+> git config --global user.email "youremail@yourdomain.com"
+> That works really well on the last commit.
+Nice and simple.
+Doesn't have to be a global change, using --local works too
+> git commit -C <commit> --reset-author
+>> --reuse-message=<commit> Take an existing commit object, and reuse the log message and the authorship information (including the timestamp) when creating the commit.
-1. In the case where just the top few commits have bad authors, you can do this all inside git rebase -i using the exec command and the --amend commit, as follows:
+2. In the case where just the top few commits have bad authors, you can do this all inside git rebase -i using the exec command and the --amend commit, as follows:
 ````
 git rebase -i HEAD~6 # not at master branch
 git rebase -i HEAD~~~~ # at master branch